As an Amazon Associate I earn from qualifying purchases.

 When I asked my fellow mom friends for recipe ideas that were kid (and parent) friendly, I was met with this phrase that I had never heard before.
 Toddler muffins?
 WTF are those?

-I wanted these muffins to have veggies, but I didn’t want them to taste like carrots (which I saw was a common purée among toddler muffins).
-I went with pumpkin purée since I was familiar with using it in muffins, and it has a fairly subdued taste.
+When I first wrote this toddler muffin recipe, I wanted them to have veggies, but I didn’t want them to taste like carrots (which I saw was a common purée among toddler muffins).
+I went with pumpkin purée since I was quite familiar with using it in muffins, and it has a fairly subdued taste.

 Since I had my orange veggie taken care of (yes, I know it’s technically a fruit, but in the case of feeding a child, it’s a vegetable!), I chose zucchini as the green veggie (and I grabbed some tips from my chocolate chip zucchini bread recipe).

-I took some other cues from my skinny strawberry chocolate chip muffins in how to use applesauce, and mashed bananas from my recent banana crumb snack cake to round out all of the fruit and veggie components.
+I took some other cues from my skinny strawberry chocolate chip muffins in how to use applesauce, and mashed bananas from my banana crumb snack cake and classic banana bread to round out all of the fruit and veggie components.

 As far as the dry base for these toddler muffins, I chose whole wheat flour to add some nutritional value to them.
 I also went with some oats to give the muffins some extra oomph, calories, and texture.